realworldocaml/book/en/imperative-programming.md

 ((typ ocamltop)(name imperative-programming/for.topscript)(part 3))
 ```

-In the above, we used `incr` and `decr`, which are build-in functions
+In the above, we used `incr` and `decr`, which are built-in functions
 for incrementing and decrementing an `int ref` by one, respectively.

 ## Example: Doubly-linked lists